-Whether you have one yourself or not, you must agree that there is something very intriguing about tattoos.
+Whether or not you have one yourself, you agree that there is something very intriguing about tattoos.
 Tattoo statistics show that the taboo around body modifications, and especially tattoos, has decreased dramatically.
-Today, it is not only acceptable for employees to have tattoos, but in some industries, it is even preferred.
+In 2021, it is not only acceptable for employees to have tattoos, but in some industries, they even prefer it.

-From their early history to their popularity today, tattoos have been a means of artistic expression, a way to showcase in certain cultures, and for some, a form of protest or even love for what matters to them the most.
+From their early history, tattoos have been a means of artistic expression, a way to showcase in certain cultures, and for some, a form of protest or even love for what matters to them the most.
 With that in mind, our team has gathered some of the most important statistics we thought you might find interesting.

-Top 10 Tattoo Statistics to Get You Started
+Top Ten Tattoo Statistics to Get You Started

-- 48% of people in Italy are tattooed.
+- Tattoo statistics by country reveal that 48% of people in Italy are tattooed.

 - There were 21,000 tattoo parlors in 2018 in the US.

-- Statistics reveal that millennials are the age group that is most likely to have tattoos.
+- Statistics on the percentage of millennials with tattoos reveal that they are the age group most likely to have tattoos.

 - Removal cost through PicaSure starts at $250.

-- 40% of individuals with tattoos got their first tattoo at 18 years of age or younger.
+- Teenage tattoo statistics reveal that 40% of individuals with tattoos got their first tattoo at 18 years of age or younger.

-Let’s get the main facts and numbers straight first.
+Let’s get the key facts and numbers straight first.
 How old are those getting tattooed?
 Are tattoos still frowned upon at work?
 Just 20 years ago, one couldn’t even think of getting a visible tattoo if they wanted to land that dream high-paying job.
-Fortunately, today, tattoos are a part of our day-to-day lives and are no longer a taboo.

 1. Demographic statistics on tattoos reveal that 40% of 18-34-year-olds have one tattoo or more.

-2. The latest statistics on tattoos in the workplace reveal that, in the UK, 65% of employers preferred fashion designers to have tattoos.
+2. The latest tattoos in the workplace statistics reveal that, in the UK, 65% of employers preferred fashion designers to have tattoos.

 3. Tattoo statistics by country reveal that 48% of people in Italy are tattooed.

-4. Interesting tattoo statistics for 2019 reveal that women tend to have tattoos more than men in most countries.
+4. Stats on the percent of people with tattoos reveal that women have tattoos more than men in most countries.

-This is an estimate that includes all of the registered and licensed tattoo parlors and body art studios that offer tattoo services in the United States.
-Of course, this doesn’t necessarily reflect all of the practicing tattoo artists, as not all are registered or work in registered and licensed tattoo parlors.
+This is an estimate that includes all the registered and licensed tattoo parlors and body art studios that offer tattoo services in the United States.
+Of course, this doesn’t reflect all the practicing tattoo artists, as not all are registered or work in registered and licensed tattoo parlors.

 6. Interesting tattoo stats reveal that there are countries with strict tattoo laws.